MattNolanLab/ei-attractor/INSTALL.rst

 ---------------------------

 - C/C++ compiler.

 - `NEST simulator`_ == 2.2.0 (and ideally not using the later versions, since
   there have been API changes).
+It is recommended to do the installation process inside the Python `virtual environment`_ that you are going to use for simulations.

 - The HDF5_ library.
 Most Linux/Unix distributions come with HDF5 installed.
   However, it might be worth to check the version and update to the latest one (>= 1.8.12).
 On Windows, you need to help yourself as you can...

 - SWIG_ >= 3.0.
 This is not required by the project, but it is required by the gridcells_ package and so is also listed here.